-Smart - is a city that puts its community at its centre; enjoys smart and digitally connected public and urban infrastructure; and works to develop a thriving ecosystem to drive innovation and creativity.
+Smart - refers to a city that puts its community at its centre; enjoys smart and digitally connected public and urban infrastructure; and works to develop a thriving ecosystem to drive innovation and creativity.

-Liveable - are the factors that influence our quality of life, including the built and natural environments, economic prosperity, social stability and equity, educational opportunity, and cultural, entertainment and recreation possibilities.
+Liveable - refers to the factors that influence our quality of life, including the built and natural environments, economic prosperity, social stability and equity, educational opportunity, and cultural, entertainment and recreation possibilities.

-Sustainable - are both environmental and financial sustainability.
+Sustainable - refers to both environmental and financial sustainability.
 Sustainability is about meeting the needs of the present generation without compromising the ability of future generations to meet their needs.

+Inclusive -

-Inclusive - is used to reflect the community's desire to not just be welcoming and open, but to actively recognise and embrace differences.
+is used to reflect the community's desire to not just be welcoming and open, but to actively recognise and embrace differences.

+Community -

-Community - refers to everyone; residents, workers, businesses, visitors and stakeholders.
+refers to everyone; residents, workers, businesses, visitors and stakeholders.

-Newcastle Urbanism - (refer to City of Newcastle's Local Planning Strategy) is the built environment that addresses public spaces, is scaled for pedestrians, and respects culture, heritage and place.
+Newcastle Urbanism -

+(refer to Local Planning Strategy) refers to a built environment that addresses public spaces, is scaled for pedestrians, and also respects culture, heritage and place.
 Urban form that encourages safe and activated places; promotes active and healthy communities and provides opportunities for social interaction.